jeka-dev/jeka/org.jerkar.core/src/main/doc/Getting Started.md

 ...
 ```

-You can set directly the value of the url on the command line as option values are injected on all imported build reccursively.
+You can set directly the value of the url on the command line as option values are injected on all imported build recursively.

 `jerkar printUrlContent -url=https://github.com/github` displays :